fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ---

-^ Then React Native
+^ Then _React Native_

 ## [fit]~~Writing Native Modules for~~
 # [fit]**React Native**

 ---

 ## [fit]**Writing Native Modules for**
 # [fit]**React Native**

-^ before really diving into native modules
+^ before diving into native modules, what they are, why you'd want them, and how to make them.

 ---